 Honors, Scholars, and Fellows House (HSF)

-The Grand Opening of the new Honors, Scholars, and Fellows House, located in the heart of the FSU campus overlooking Landis Green was held on March 6, 2014.
+The Grand Opening of the new Honors, Scholars, and Fellows House (HSF), located in the heart of the FSU campus overlooking Landis Green was held on March 6, 2014.
+This state-of-the-art facility is now the new home for the FSU Fellows Society.
 The house is now home to the Office of Graduate Fellowships and Awards, the Program for Instructional Excellence, and the Office of Postdoctoral Affairs as well as the undergraduate Honors program, the Office of National Fellowships, and the Office of Undergraduate Research.
 The house provides space for graduate fellows and other highly motivated and engaged students and postdocs to interact with one another, share creative ideas, discover new ways of thinking, and build lasting relationships.

 CURRENT FELLOWS SHOWCASE